jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 ...
 ```

-Which is the same message as seen in Wireshark on the PostgreSQL connection file descriptor.
+Which is the same message as seen in Wireshark.

 It is interesting to reread the bug's thread with the power of hindsight. `cocreature` grasped a key element of the race condition early on:

 ![issues](./hardest-wont-fix/cocreature-gets-close.png)

-If I had payed closer attention, I would have realized that libpq was recieving and parsing the notification.
+If I had payed closer attention, I would have realized that `libpq` was recieving and parsing the notification.

-Anyway, I was recieving the notification so why didn't `epoll_wait` get notified?
+Anyway, if I was recieving the notification why didn't `epoll_wait` get notified?

 I researched the mechanism sockets use for alerting `epoll_wait` of new data and determined I should trace the `socket_def_readable` call.